hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ## Line highlighting

-Line highlighting can be used to target specific lines or multiple lines within a block of code, and can be helpful when calling attention to a specific function or element.
+Use line highlighting to target and call attention to specific lines or multiple lines within a block of code.

 ![Example of line highlighting in the Code Block](/assets/components/code-block/code-block-line-highlighting.png)